Oil and Gas

 Public and Private Royalty Owner Lawsuits

-Susman Godfrey has represented public and private royalty owners in disputes over the proper royalty they should receive.
-Our experience in this area is extensive.
+Susman Godfrey has represented public and private royalty owners in royalty disputes.
+Our experience in this area is extensive:

-- In August 2006, settlement checks were sent to more than 4,300 royalty and overriding royalty owners across the United States.
-Plaintiffs sued ConocoPhillips in 2000 for alleged underpayment of royalty due on natural gas liquids produced from the San Juan Basin of northwestern New Mexico and processed at the New Blanco Plant near Bloomfield, New Mexico.
-ConocoPhillips agreed to settle the claims for $29.5 million.
-The district court approved the settlement, and the clients received a net recovery totaling more than $18.9 million.
-Susman Godfrey was co-lead counsel in the class action.
+- Susman Godfrey was co-lead counsel in a class action filed in 2000 against ConocoPhillips for alleged underpayment of royalty due on natural gas liquids produced from the San Juan Basin of northwestern New Mexico and processed at the New Blanco Plant near Bloomfield, New Mexico.
+After several years of litigation, ConocoPhillips agreed to settle the claims for $29.5 million.
+The district court approved the settlement, and in August 2006 the clients – more than 4,300 royalty and overriding royalty owners across the United States – received a net recovery totaling more than $18.9 million.

 - Susman Godfrey successfully represented thousands of mineral interest owners in a class action lawsuit against Meridian Oil Inc. challenging the prices paid for gas production.
 Similarly, we were plaintiffs’ counsel in a class action against major oil companies challenging the use of posted oil prices that are too low to calculate royalty payments.
 Our clients in this case included the Texas General Land Office.